mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 We have a super strong story here, check out the launch demo and matmul notebook, Jeremy shows a simple example there.
 We also fully support async/await like Python etc.

+### Ternary operator
+Python has a conditional (often called ternary) operator, so Mojo, as a superset of Python, will have the same functionality with the same syntax: x if y else z (similar to y ? x : z in other languages)

 ## Standard Python
 ### Compatibility